Surii (musician)

-Surii (すりぃ; born September 28, 1994), also known as Three, is a Japanese Vocaloid producer and singer-songwriter.
+Surii (すりぃ; born September 28, 1994), also known as Three, Threee (stylized in all caps), or 3, is a Japanese Vocaloid producer and singer-songwriter.
 He is known for his work in the Vocaloid community, with notable songs including "Telecaster B-Boy", "Ego Rock", "Junkie Night Town Orchestra", and "Lavie".
 He is also a member of the rock band Aooo and is a songwriter and producer for other artists, including Ado.

 Career

 In 2017, Surii moved to Tokyo aiming to become a professional composer.
 On March 3, 2018, he began his career as a Vocaloid producer with his first song "Kūchū Bunkai", choosing the date as a wordplay on his name, since "Surii" (すりぃ) is pronounced like the number "three" in Japanese.
 Early in his career, he posted short videos of 60 seconds on Nico Nico Douga and YouTube, influenced by the 60-second video limit on Twitter at the time.
 Based on the audience's reception, he would expand them into longer versions.

 His work quickly gained popularity, with his songs "Telecaster B-Boy" and "Junkie Night Town Orchestra" reaching millions of views on YouTube.
 In May 2020, he released his debut album, Pandemic'.
 It was originally self-published and sold via doujin mail order before receiving a nationwide retail release.
 He uses VOCALOID software such as Kagamine Len and Hatsune Miku.
 Over time, his songs became more personal, leading him to transition to using his own vocals.

 In August 2023, he began performing as the guitarist of the four-person rock band Aooo, formed with Riko Ishino, Hikaru Yamamoto, and tsumiki.
 In February 2024, his song "Telecaster B-Boy" was adapted into a novel by MF Bunko J. The novel was written by Surii himself, making it his debut full-length written work.
 In August of the same year, it was adapted into a manga and began serialization in the September issue of Monthly Comic Gene.

 He is also a member of the Vocaloid producer group DREAMERS, which includes Ayase, syudou, and tsumiki; the members remix each other's songs.